Key takeaways

 The need we had was to immerse people in an experience with a customer before they could actually practice it on the customer.
 We looked at the time we spent practicing role plays and simulations and we saw that we weren’t having that consistent and sustained adoption of the skills that we wanted our front line to have.
 So, that’s when we considered Virtual Reality.

-Cleo Scott, Director of Global L&D, Verizon
+Director of Global Learning & Development, Verizon

-Due to the constraints of traditional manager training, many companies are turning to Immersive Learning
+Due to the constraints of traditional manager training, many companies are turning to immersive learning.

 Managers can now put on a VR headset and become immersed into real-world simulations.
 They can practice their soft skills in a safe, engaging environment.
 They learn, solve problems, speak out loud, and watch/listen to the playback of their performance.

-Through repetition, immediate feedback, and the use of real-world inputs, Immersive Learning is more effective and memorable than traditional approaches.
+Through repetition, immediate feedback, and the use of real-world inputs, immersive learning is more effective and memorable than traditional approaches.

-Immersive Learning also provides a wealth of valuable data about attention, engagement, and verbal analytics.
+Immersive learning also provides a wealth of valuable data about attention, engagement, and verbal analytics.
 This data helps paint a more complete picture of managers’ skills in the context of their actual roles.

 Are they good communicators?
 Can they manage through crises?
 How well do they handle peer-to-peer conflict?